-Disclosure information as necessary to prevent or lessen a serious and or imminent threat to the life or health of the student or of another person.
+Disclosure information as necessary to prevent or lessen a serious and or imminent threat or as a duty of care when the College has been unable to contact a student for a period of 10 days.
 In this situation the disclosure of information will be approved by the College Director.

 there is a requirement under law, or authorised by law, or

 there is a requirement under an enforcement body.

 5.4.4.
 Curtin College will not disclose or externally publish personal information to third parties who are not related to Navitas or Curtin University, with a view to allowing them to direct market their products or services without the relevant individual’s consent.

 5.4.5.
 No attempt will be made to identify individual users of the Navitas website except in the unlikely event of an investigation or legal proceedings, or where otherwise permitted to do so under the Privacy Act.
 For example, Navitas will gather more extensive information than stated above in the following circumstances:

 unauthorised attempts to access files other than those published on our websites